-YouTube is the second largest search engine in the world.
+YouTube is one of the largest video platforms in the world.
 Publishing a few videos about your course topic on YouTube is a great way to be discoverable by people who are searching for your topic.
 In the description of your videos (or in the videos themselves), encourage viewers to visit your website and subscribe to your email list.

 Speaking in public is not only a great way to build your list, it is also a great way to build your personal brand and increase your authority in your industry.
 When you speak in public, you are immediately perceived as an expert on your topic.
 Plus, you get the undivided attention of the audience for the duration of your presentation (something that is hard to obtain otherwise!).

 If you’d like to start speaking in public, local Meet Up events are great starting point.
 Some event hosts will even let you present your course during your presentation, but if not, you can simply invite the audience to visit your website or landing page to claim a free gift (your lead magnet) after your presentation.
 After you get some experience speaking to smaller groups, you can work your way up to local conferences and seminars, and eventually national or even international conferences where several hundred or even several thousand people will be in the audience.

 I once watched a speaker at a conference tell the audience to pull out their cell phones and text a specific number to receive her lead magnet.
 Not a bad way to get 1,000 people on her email list in one afternoon!

 Last but not least, don’t be afraid to personally reach out to anyone that you think would be interested in subscribing to your email list.
 Send a personalized email or message via social media to let them know you are creating a free email newsletter about your topic and ask permission to add them to the list.
 Only add someone to your email list if they give you permission to.
 Nathan Barry (Founder of ConvertKit) recommended this approach in a list-building webinar that we hosted with him.